Aadhav-VijayaSaravanan/Cisco/README.md

 3. Enter a word when prompted.

-4. The script will display the character count and the binary representation of each character in the input word.
+4. The script will display the binary representation of each character in the input word.

 ## ASCII Dictionary